 First, talk with your guidance counselor to determine if this program is right for you.
-As a domestic dual-enrollment student, you will need to complete our free online application and have your high school counselor submit your official transcript along with a letter stating your eligibility to participate in dual enrollment to the Admissions Office at Michigan Tech.
+As a domestic dual enrollment student, you will need to complete our free online application and have your high school counselor submit your official transcript and a letter stating your eligibility to participate in dual enrollment to the Admissions Office at Michigan Tech.
 The letter must list the information (course name and time) for the course(s) you plan to take and the portion of the tuition bill the high school will cover.
 Learn more about the application process online.

 Are there any additional fees?

 As a dual-enrolled student, you will see the Experience Tech fee on your bill.
 This $90 fee gives students unlimited access to our ski hill, golf course, and on-campus performances.
 If you are taking online courses and do not live in the immediate area, you will not be charged the Experience Tech fee.

 Additional fees to consider include books and supplies, course and lab fees, parking, and transportation costs.